 1. If you are over the age of 72, you can satisfy all or part of your annual required minimum distribution (RMD) with a QCD.

 2. By making a charitable distribution from your IRA rather than realizing the income and then making a gift, you may avoid the possibility of your RMD bumping you into a higher tax bracket.

 Contact your IRA administrator to request a direct distribution to OFRF.
-They will likely provide a form for you to complete and may request OFRF’s EIN (#77-0252545) and/or mailing address (PO Box #440 Santa Cruz, CA 95061).
+They will likely provide a form for you to complete and may request OFRF’s EIN and mailing address (see above).
 Please ask your IRA administrator to ensure your name and contact information is associated with the transfer.

 Do you have a car, farm equipment, or other vehicle that you no longer need?
 You can now donate that vehicle to OFRF and get a tax write off for your donation.
 We work with Careasy.org to make the process simple – including picking up the vehicle, handling the sale, and sending you the necessary IRS Form if required.